This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 • Optional add-ons for airport transfers and/or hop-on hop-off buses.

-• The card is available for one, two or three days.
+• The card is available for one, two, three or seven days.

 • You can purchase the card online and use it through the official mobile app.